FB Cambridge Analytica And GDPR: Is Your Business Ready For Coming ‘Data Apocalypse’?October 21, 2017 |GDPR

 Could the GDPR have prevented the data leak scandal?

-In a nutshell, Cambridge Analytica with the help of a Cambridge University researcher created a Facebook quiz app which gathered data from people who took part in it.
+In a nutshell, Cambridge Analytica with the help of a Cambridge University researcher created a Facebook quiz app that gathered data from people who took part in it.
 At first glance, the app seemed like an innocent quiz, as the thousands already on Facebook.
 Nevertheless, the app exploited a loophole in the Facebook API that empowered it to collect data not only from the 270,000 quiz takers themselves but also from the users’ friends who took the quiz.
 In total, the number of data collection went to 87 million people.

 And this is the underlying problem.
 The quiz takers’ friends never took the quiz and never gave their consent to their data collection.
 Their data was stolen and then was used to target and sway voters during the 2016 US presidential elections.